 genfstab -U /mnt >> /mnt/etc/fstab

-Now that we have installed Arch Linux, we need to switch to the physically installed root partition using the arch-chroot
+Now that we have Arch installed, we must chroot into the installed root partition (“/dev/sda1“), which is mounted under the “/mnt” directory.

 arch-chroot /mnt

-Find your preferred timezone (“/usr/share/zoneinfo/Zone/SubZone“) where “Zone/SubZone” is your selection, such as “America/New_York,” “Europe/Paris,” “Asia/Bangkok,” and so on.
+From here, let’s first configure the timezone.
+Find your preferred one (“/usr/share/zoneinfo/Zone/SubZone“) where “Zone/SubZone” is your location, such as “America/New_York,” “Europe/Paris,” “Asia/Bangkok,” and so on.
 You got the idea.

 ln -sf /usr/share/zoneinfo/America/New_York /etc/localtime

-Now we need to set up the locale.
-The file “/etc/locale.gen” contains locale settings and system languages and is commented on by default.
-We must open this file using a text editor and uncomment the line which contains the desired locale.
+Now, we need to set up the locale.
+The file “/etc/locale.gen” contains locale settings and system languages with all entries commented by default.
+So, we must open this file using a text editor and uncomment the line containing the desired locale.

 nano /etc/locale.gen